 U.S. News & World Report

-- For the tenth consecutive year, Duquesne has been ranked in the top tier in the Best Colleges rankings.
+- For the 11th consecutive year, Duquesne has been ranked in the top tier of the Best Colleges rankings.

 - The A.J.
-Palumbo School of Business Administration was ranked No. 151 on the Best Undergraduate Business Programs list.
+Palumbo School of Business Administration was ranked No. 172 in the Best Undergraduate Business Programs category.

 The Princeton Review

 - Duquesne named among the Best 384 Colleges, which only profiles about 15 percent of America's 2,500 four-year colleges.

 - Duquesne again ranked as an outstanding value on the Best Bang for the Buck - Northeast list in 2017.